Ptrskay3/async-await/slides.md

 <div v-click>

-Concurrency and parallelism comes up in the context of CS, but in fact they're everywhere in real world processes.
+Actually they're __different__.

 </div>

 <div v-click>

-Actually they're __different__.
+Concurrency and parallelism come up in the context of CS, but in fact they're everywhere in real world processes.

 </div>